 Voice search queries have some distinct characteristics:

-• They don’t look like the traditional phrases typed into Google’s search bar.
+- They don’t resemble the traditional phrases typed into Google’s search bar.

 As part of an SEO strategy, you don’t have to account for every permutation of a phrase someone will use to find your site.
 Instead, you can capture the intent of their query.
 (Do you see a pattern here?)

-As we’ve stated several times already, you should still use keywords for your site.
+As we’ve stated several times, you should still use keywords for your site.
 Keywords can show the search engines how your site relates to a user’s query.
-For example, a user asking “Where’s the closest place to buy a tennis racquet?” could find your place of business if you’re ranking for “tennis racquet” in the user’s location.
+For example, a user asking, “Where’s the closest place to buy a tennis racquet?” could find your place of business if you’re ranking for “tennis racquet” in the user’s location.
 If anything, voice search makes it easier for you to focus on answering users’ questions with quality content—yet another alternative to the keyword stuffing you should already be avoiding!
-As long as your site content solves the user’s query, you can take advantage of voice search.
+You can use voice search if your site content solves the user’s query.

-If you’ve been working on other things lately, this is the year to make a serious effort to fill out your pages with relevant, helpful content.
-So you’d better make sure your content is the best it can be.
+If you’ve been working on other things lately, this is the year to fill out your pages with relevant, helpful content.
+So you’d better ensure your content is the best it can be.
 That way, when the dulcet tones of Siri, Cortana, or Google Assistant read your page, users will be dying to know more.

 Site Speed

-We’ve seen voice search and machine learning on just about every “SEO trends for 2017” blog out there.
-These topics are as trendy as they come, as they’ve only come about in the past couple of years or so.
+We’ve seen voice search and machine learning on almost every “SEO trends for 2017” blog.
+These topics are as trendy as they come and have only come about in the past few years.
 Still, we’re surprised we don’t see more mention of site speed as a significant trend for the new year.

 As we said, UX is still essential.
-But the ease-of-use of your menus will only do so much to retain a customer—especially when weighed against how long your pages take to load.
-If you prioritize site speed, you’re much more likely to keep those users on the page.
+But the ease of use of your menus will only do so much to retain a customer—especially when weighed against how long your pages take to load.
+If you prioritize site speed, you’ll likely keep those users on the page.

 Follow These SEO Trends Closely